xrdocs/ncs5500/_tutorials/400g-optics-1.md

 - For medium distances to about 500m, usually parallel single mode fibers (SMF) with 1310nm wavelength are deployed.

-- For longer distances 2km and beyond, usually a single duplex SMF fiber pair is deployed with 1310nm wavelenghs to minimize fiber numbers and cost.
-Multiple wavelengths will be multiplexed into a single SMF using WDM technologies, such as CWDM or LWDM.
+- For longer distances 2km and beyond, usually a single duplex SMF fiber pair is deployed with 1310nm wavelengths to minimize fiber numbers and cost.
+Multiple wavelengths are multiplexed into a single SMF using WDM technologies, such as CWDM or LWDM.
 LWDM is higher cost and usually for longer distances.

 - To reach even longer distances like 80km and above, usually Coherent Detection optics with 1550nm wavelength are used, which have their own specific encoding and FEC, and have single tunable wavelength at speed 100G or 400G.
 These wavelengths may even be transported over long haul DWDM systems and reach 1000's of km's.